Jamal Edwards: Death

-Edwards died of a cardiac arrhythmia caused by recreational drugs at his mother's home in Acton, London, on 20 February 2022, at the age of 31.
+Edwards died at his mother's home in Acton, London, on 20 February 2022, at the age of 31.
+The cause of death was cardiac arrhythmia caused by cocaine toxicity.

 The day before his death, Edwards had been DJing at a gig in North London.
 Celebrities and other figures gave out their statements responding to his death after it was announced.
 Lady Leshurr, who also worked with Edwards on SBTV, said the news was "heartbreaking" and that Edwards "gave opportunity after opportunity to showcase talent from Brum into London.
 We need to keep his name and brand alive."
 King Charles III, then Prince of Wales, founder of The Prince's Trust of which Edwards was an ambassador, wrote that "His work in music but also as an ambassador for a new generation, including his work for The Prince's Trust, were an inspiration to so many".
 An inquest in August 2022 found the cause of Edwards' death to be "cardiac arrhythmia, following cocaine use."

+Edwards' family discovered four months after his death that he had left a letter of wishes alongside his will and testament, reaffirming his hopes that others continue the work of his initiative JE Delve in addressing youth unemployment and providing creative spaces for young people.
+His mother and sister subsequently established the Jamal Edwards Self Belief Trust.
 On 19 January 2023, long-time friend Ed Sheeran released the single "F64," a tribute to Edwards.